-Indirect discrimination can occur when you have a condition, rule, policy or practice in your company that applies to everyone but particularly disadvantages people who share a protected characteristic.
-Indirect discrimination can be justified if you can show that you acted reasonably in managing your business, ie that it is ‘a proportionate means of achieving a legitimate aim’.
+Indirect discrimination can occur when an employer has a condition, rule, policy or practice that applies to everyone but particularly disadvantages people who share a protected characteristic.
+Indirect discrimination can be justified if the employer can show that they acted reasonably in managing their business, i.e. that it is ‘a proportionate means of achieving a legitimate aim’.
 An example of indirect discrimination could be a strict dress code that discriminates against a certain religion.
-An example of a legitimate aim could be requiring practicing Christian to work on a Sunday to meet a particular contract.
+An example of a legitimate aim could be requiring a practicing Christian to work on a Sunday to meet a particular contract.

 Harassment is “unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”.

 Harassment applies to all protected characteristics except for pregnancy and maternity and marriage and civil partnership.
-Employees will now be able to complain of behaviour that they find offensive even if it is not directed at them, and they need not possess the relevant characteristic themselves.
+Individuals are able to complain about behaviour that they find offensive, even if it is not directed at them, and they need not possess the relevant characteristic themselves.